suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/15-translation.md

       ![Picture1](media/lab15-4.png)

-1.Wait for deployment to complete.
+1. Wait for deployment to complete.
 Then go to the deployed resource.

-## Explore Translator service
+## Task 2: Explore Translator service

 We can explore the capabilities of the Translator service in the Azure Portal.